Conservation Efforts In Detroit

 - The Fund's Go Zero program aims to restore 100 acres in Rouge Park with native trees.

-Detroit has been in the news a lot lately, but the news is rarely good.
-The city potentially faces the largest municipal bankruptcy in U.S. history, its services are shrinking and its crime rate remains high with no signs of abating.
-With a generation of young adults leaving in droves to find work, population decline is a serious issue with far-reaching consequences.
+With a generation of young adults leaving in droves to find work, population decline is a serious issue with far-reaching consequences in Detroit.
 Once home to 1.9 million people, Detroit now has just 700,000 residents, leaving an estimated 30,000 acres of distressed land.
 Its rivers are polluted, and its parks are left with no one to care for them.

 But don’t count Detroit out yet.